You may also like these photo galleries

 If getting lost amongst a wild crowd is your idea of a good night out, Rio is the place to be NYE.
 A whopping two million people head to Brazil's party city, donning white garb to partake in the sexiest new year's celebration in the world.
 At Copacabana, the options are endless, where you can gyrate to samba, electronica and rock music.
 Hotels are open around the clock, and traditionally champagne is sprayed into the air and flowers thrown into the sea as a good luck offering.
 The mandatory fireworks are on at midnight – but you may not remember them.

-"You don't have to be loony, mad or brave … but it helps" – Scotland's biggest NY event ends on New Year's Day with an icy plunge into the River Forth during freezing Edinburgh's winter, a move guaranteed to cure any lingering hangover.
+"You don't have to be loony, mad or brave … but it helps" – Scotland's biggest NY event ends on New Year's Day with an icy plunge into the River Forth during freezing Edinburgh's winter, a move promising to cure any lingering hangover.
 Hogmanay (the Scottish word for last day of the year) is a long NYE celebration – a three-day party that features indie bands to traditional music, pagan torchlight processions and the world's biggest rendition of Auld Lang Syne.
 The only thing that can be guaranteed is the usual pyrotechnic display at midnight.

 Take a look at the celebrations at these party hotspots in the gallery above.